 Unicode and version 6.3.00

-- If you must use version 6.3 or earlier BMC Remedy AR System clients (including BMC Remedy Mid Tier and BMC Remedy Distributed Server Option) with a Unicode server, they will work only if the server's operating system has the same character set as the client.
+- If you must use version 6.3 or earlier BMC Remedy AR System clients (including BMC Remedy Mid Tier and BMC Remedy Distributed Server Option) with a Unicode server, they will only work if the server's operating system has the same character set as the client.

-For example, the following combination works:
+For example, this combination works:

 - French client operating system